-MICHIGAN is one of the only states with an A grade (Arkansas, Kentucky, Utah and Wyoming also have A grades).
+MICHIGAN was the first state to earn an A grade (Arkansas, Kentucky, Massachusetts, Utah and Wyoming have all since earned A grades).
 The strength of Michigan's legislation is its holistic approach to ending FGM in the state.
 The law works to both stop practitioners and families from having girls undergo FGM, as well as educating communities, teachers, and law enforcement professionals of the risks and criminal penalties of FGM.

-11 U.S. States Require Mandatory Reporting of FGM
+12 U.S. States Require Mandatory Reporting of FGM

-Only a handful of states mandate reporting of FGM: ARIZONA, ARKANSAS, DELAWARE, FLORIDA, ILLINOIS, KENTUCKY, LOUISIANA, NEVADA, SOUTH CAROLINA, TENNESSEE, UTAH AND WYOMING.
+Only a handful of states mandate reporting of FGM: ARIZONA, ARKANSAS, DELAWARE, FLORIDA, ILLINOIS, KENTUCKY, LOUISIANA, MASSACHUSETTS (MA Department of Children and Families regards FGM as a mandatory reporting issue), NEVADA, SOUTH CAROLINA, TENNESSEE, UTAH AND WYOMING.
 Though their grades vary, and each state's protections against FGM need strengthening, these states do mandate reporting of FGM by professional service providers.
 State anti-FGM legislation, along with child and criminal codes, instruct professionals to report cases of suspected FGM immediately to the appropriate department.
 This can prevent children from being subjected to the procedure or provide access to services for girls who have already undergone FGM.